MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/connect-salesforce-to-microsoft-cloud-app-security.md

          ![salesforce manageusers profiles](./media/salesforce-manageusers-profiles.png "salesforce manageusers profiles")

     -   Choose the profile you are using to deploy Cloud App Security and click **Edit**.
+This is the profile to be used for the Cloud App Security service account to set up the App connector.

          ![salesforce edit profile](./media/salesforce-edit-profile.png "salesforce edit profile")